turnipsoup/readme/index.md

 _Topics of Study_: Chemistry (inorganic and organic), Biochemistry, Genetics, Agronomy, Botany

+### Academic Research I Have Lead
-_Undergraduate Independent Research_: Novel attempts at radical oxidation of  fatty acid methyl esters in a non-polar environment
+- Novel attempts at radical oxidation of fatty acid methyl-esters in a non-polar environment

 ---

-### Technical Skills
+### Other Information

-Python, Golang, Linux, Windows, Microsoft Office/Libre Office, Security CTF competitor GC/MS, FTIR, LC/MS, NMR, RotoVap, SDS

-Native English, written French literacy
+Je peux lire couramment dans Français.